 A hackamore is a bridle with no bit.
 A mechanical hackamore is a bitless bridle with shanks.
 A bitless bridle without shanks is called a side pull.
-These hackamores are sometimes seen on trail, in the jumper ring and in western speed games like barrel racing.
+These hackamores are sometimes seen on the trail, in the jumper ring, and western speed games like barrel racing.

 Are Hackamores Better for Horses?

 Hackamores are not more humane because there is no bit in the horse's mouth.
 Hackamores can be very harsh, causing severe pain to the horse's sensitive face.
 The shanks on some hackamores can be over eight inches long (20cm).
 With the force of leverage, it is possible to damage a horse's face.
 It is important to adjust the nosepiece of a hackamore high enough that it sits above the cartilage of the nose.
 This way it sits on bone, rather on the softer cartilage.